KittyGiraudel/site/_posts/2013-02-04-css-gradients.md

 - `<background-origin>`
 - `<background-clip>`

-If the `background-position` is not specified, then the `background-size` isn't specified either.
+If the `background-position` is not specified, then the `background-size` isn’t specified either.
 Also, since `background-origin` and `background-clip` both need the same kind of value (that is, a box value like `border-box` or `content-box`), then, if there is only one such value, that value is given to both `background-origin` and `background-clip`.
 Other than that, any value except the one for `background-image` can be missing and then it is assumed to be the default.

-Since we have nine background layers and we want to have the same non-default values for `background-repeat` and `background-size` for all of them, we specify these outside the shorthand so that we don't have to write the same thing nine times.
+Since we have nine background layers and we want to have the same non-default values for `background-repeat` and `background-size` for all of them, we specify these outside the shorthand so that we don’t have to write the same thing nine times.

-> Safari doesn't support background-size inside the shorthand.
+> Safari doesn’t support background-size inside the shorthand.

-In the case of `background-size`, there is also another reason to do that: Safari doesn't support `background-size` inside the shorthand and, until recently (up to and including version 17), Firefox didn't support that either.
+In the case of `background-size`, there is also another reason to do that: Safari doesn’t support `background-size` inside the shorthand and, until recently (up to and including version 17), Firefox didn’t support that either.
 Also, two values should be always given when the `background-image` is a gradient, because giving it just one value is going to produce different results in different browsers (unless that one value is 100%, in which case it might as well be missing as that is the default).

 The `background-color` is set to be a light blue (`#43a1cd`) and then, on top of it, there are layered nine non-repeating (`background-repeat: no-repeat` for all) background images created using CSS gradients.
 All nine of them are half the `width` and the `height` of the element (`background-size: 50% 50%`).

 The bottom one - horizontally centred (`50%`) and at the bottom (`100%`) - is really simple.
-It's just a gradient from a firebrick red to the same color (`linear-gradient(#ba3e2e, #ba3e2e)`), so the result is simply a solid color square.
+It’s just a gradient from a firebrick red to the same color (`linear-gradient(#ba3e2e, #ba3e2e)`), so the result is simply a solid color square.

 The other eight are gradients from `transparent` to a solid color or from a solid color to `transparent`.
 Four of them look like double slices, having a central angle of `2*36° = 72°`, but half of each such double slice gets covered by another single slice (having a central angle of `36°`).

 ## A few things about linear gradients

-In order to better understand gradient angles and how the `%` values for color stops are computed, let's see how a linear gradient is defined.
+In order to better understand gradient angles and how the `%` values for color stops are computed, let’s see how a linear gradient is defined.
 Hopefully, this demo that lets you change the gradient angle helps with that - just click the dots.

 <pre class="codepen" data-height="640" data-type="result" data-href="qgoBL" data-user="thebabydino" data-safe="true"><code></code>
 <a href="https://codepen.io/thebabydino/pen/qgoBL" target="_blank" rel="noopener noreferrer">Check out this Pen!</a></pre>